Mexico’s 12 Best Places to Live: Where Perfect Weather Meets $1,500/Month Rent

 8. Puebla

 Nestled in the shadow of towering volcanoes, Puebla is a city that blends history, culture, and modern comforts.
-As one of the best places to live in Mexico, it offers a vibrant city life without the overwhelming hustle of the capital.
+As one of the best places to live in Mexico, it offers city life without the overwhelming hustle of the capital.
 The historic center, a UNESCO World Heritage Site, is filled with colorful colonial buildings, Baroque churches, and lively plazas that showcase the city’s rich heritage.

 Puebla is famous for its culinary scene, particularly mole poblano and chiles en nogada, making it a haven for food lovers.
 The cost of living is lower compared to bigger cities, yet the infrastructure—hospitals, schools, and public services—is top-notch.
 Whether it’s browsing artisan markets, enjoying local festivals, or exploring nearby mountains, there’s always something to do.